CleanroomMC/Website/docs/groovy-script/mods/thermalexpansion/tapper_tree.md

 ## Removing Entries

-- Removes all entries with the given IBlockState as a leaf:
+- Removes all entries with the given IBlockState as a log:

     ```groovy:no-line-numbers
-    mods.thermalexpansion.tapper_tree.removeByLeaf(BlockWrapper)
-    ```

-- Removes all entries with the given IBlockState as a leaf:

-    ```groovy:no-line-numbers
-    mods.thermalexpansion.tapper_tree.removeByLeaf(IBlockState)
+    mods.thermalexpansion.tapper_tree.removeByLog(IBlockState)
     ```

 - Removes all entries with the given IBlockState as a log: